maeda6uiui/Mechtatel/README.md

 - Investigate the methods to reproduce water surface
 - Implement functionality to simulate sea waves
-  - Implement it in another module or as an add-on
 - Design and implement API that can be invoked from external applications
   - Establish connection between Mechtatel (server) and client app
   - Build client app in any language (Go, Rust, etc.)